Networking

 You can also use the tunnel to expose locally running services, like backends, to the emulator with

-- this will rebind the local loopback address of the ew-cli
+--egress-localhost-fwd-ip [ipv4-address] - this will rebind the local loopback address of the ew-cli host to the

 The IP you use for forwarding the localhost IP should be from one of the RFC1918 private ranges.